j1fig/phort/README.md

 Installation
 ------------

-Wife, you will need Python 3.6+ installed in your host machine.
+Wife, kids, you will need Python 3.8+ installed in your host machine.

 ```
 $ pip install phort